MaureenOlum/Udacity-Data-Analyst-Nanodegree-Projects/Project 2 - Data Wrangling of WeRateDogs Twitter Archive dataset/README.md

 ### Project Details

-Your tasks in this project are as follows:
+My tasks in this project are as follows:

 Data wrangling, which consists of: